Adelaide Oval: Miscellaneous events

 As part of the 1927 Royal Tour, the Duke and Duchess of York had a motorcade through Adelaide Oval with many people present for the event.

-In 1885 an Indigenous corroboree was held at the ground attracting 20,000 spectators to one of the nights.
-Religious gatherings have previously been held at the ground.
-Adelaide Oval also provides an array of functions throughout the year.

-Due to the COVID-19 pandemic, the Adelaide Christmas Pageant was held at Adelaide Oval to a permitted audience of 25,000 in 2020, and 16,000 in 2021.
+Due to the COVID-19 pandemic in South Australia, the Adelaide Christmas Pageant was held at Adelaide Oval to a permitted audience of 25,000 in 2020, and 16,000 in 2021.
 Tickets were drawn from a raffle, and the pageant was held in the evening.
-The 2022 pageant is expected to return to the streets, although Adelaide Oval has been reserved in the event of another variant.
+The 2022 pageant returned to the streets, although Adelaide Oval was reserved in the event of another variant.

 Concerts

-Adelaide Oval has regularly been host to large outdoor concerts.
-Due to its high profile, proximity to the CBD and Adelaide Railway station and lack of competition for facilities of its scale in Adelaide it has often been the choice of international musicians looking to host large concerts.